NathanPease16/Flexi/Documentation/Tutorials/Events.md

 }
 ```

-This creates a new [FlexiEvent](../FlexiEvent/FlexiEvent.md) that will print out "Half way!" when the the time on the interpolation reaches 100 seconds.
+This creates a new [FlexiEvent](../FlexiEvent/FlexiEvent.md) that will print out "Half way!" when the time on the interpolation reaches 100 seconds.
 This is because the method `Print` was added to `flexiEvent`, and `flexiEvent` was given an invocation period of .5f, which means that the event will be invoked half way through the interpolation.
 Since `_time` is 200f, it will be invoked at a time of 100f.
-The reason you use
+The reason you use [FlexiEvent.Pack()](../FlexiEvent/Pack.md) is because Flexi interpolations take an array of events, which allows you to invoke multiple events in one interpolation.
+[FlexiEvent.Pack()](../FlexiEvent/Pack.md) is a useful shorthand that lets you pack any number of [FlexiEvents](../FlexiEvent/FlexiEvent.md) into an array, and is called as by using each event as a separate argument.

+Now you're an expert in using Flexi Events, which are incredibly useful when you want something to happen in the middle of an interpolation

+To explore all of Flexi's features, you can visit other tutorials [here](Tutorials.md)!